 The errors you have been making should consistently go down from test to test.

 Since the GMAT test is timed, it’s important to get the answers quickly and accurately.
-Manya – The Princeton Review offers ten standard full-length tests, an Adaptive drill that works the way test works, and also another unique feature called Drill builder where a student can allow the portal to optimize drills basis his performance in the previous tests or customize his own drills basis selected topics, desired difficulty, etc.
+Manya – The Princeton Review offers ten standard full-length tests, an Adaptive drill that works the way the test works, and also another unique feature called Drill builder where a student can allow the portal to optimize drills basis his performance in the previous tests or customize his own drills basis selected topics, desired difficulty, etc.

-Once you are ready with the topics take another mock test and see have you really improved on those topics.
+Once you are ready with the topics, take another mock test and see if have you really improved on those topics.
 The gap between each test depends on the target completion set by you.
 Similarly, fix your content and strategy test by test, and if you start getting 29+ questions correct then you are test ready.

 Stick to the strategy you prepared during the practice.
 Don’t change it every now and then.
 If you find difficulty in pacing, follow the following pacing strategy and stick to it.

 |Time||22 Minutes||20 Minutes||20 Minutes|

 |Running Time||40 Minutes||20 Minutes||1 Minute (Test to be submitted)|